aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/oleobjects/add-oleobject-to-excel-worksheet/_index.md

 weight: 20
 ---

+The Aspose.Cells Cloud API enables programmatic manipulation of Excel workbooks, including the ability to embed OLE objects (e.g., Word documents, PDFs, or other binary files) directly into a worksheet.

 This REST API adds an **OLE object** to an Excel worksheet.

 **Prerequisites** – You must have a valid JWT authentication token, and any source files referenced by `oleFile` or `imageFile` should be uploaded to the specified storage location before invoking the endpoint.